Introduction

 HYVE Analog — HYVEGuard

-HYVEGuard: All VPN traffic is normalized to 512-byte cells regardless of the original IP packet size.
-Real packets and padding are indistinguishable.
-Traffic analysis across the TUN interface reveals nothing about application behavior, destination servers, or data types — analogous to the irreducible noise floor of a quantum channel.
+HYVEGuard: All VPN traffic is normalized to fixed-size cells regardless of the original IP packet size.
+Real packets and padding are computationally indistinguishable.
+Traffic analysis reveals nothing about application behavior, destination servers, or data types.

 Comparison: QKD vs. HYVE